Dreepye/StarNubMain/Utilities/README.md

 - Events:
 	- EventHandler -  Abstract class that provides a means for onEvent(); handling and self subscription
-	- EventRouter - Provides methods for registering EventSubscription, tracking them, notifying for event ques and handlerEvent(); for handling events
+	- EventRouter - Provides methods for registering EventSubscription, tracking them, notifying for event ques and handlerEvent(); for handling starnubdata.events
 	- EventSubscription - Holds the subscribers name as well as the event handler
 	- Event Types:
 		- Event - Abstract event that holds an event key and event data